Mathanga (Pumpkin) Pachadi With Video

 Curry leaves – A few

 1. Grind grated coconut along with cumin seeds to a very fine paste.
-Add a pinch of mustard seeds and pulse 2 – 3 times until they get crushed.
+Add 1/8 tsp mustard seeds and pulse 2 – 3 times until they get crushed.
 (Alternatively you can crush them in a mortar and pestle.)

 2. Boil the pumpkin cubes adding enough water, turmeric powder, chilly powder, few curry leaves and enough salt.
 Cook until they turn soft.
 Mash them really well using a potato masher or a large thavi/spoon.
 Add ground coconut paste and cook for a few minutes.
 Next add jaggery and mix well.
 Switch off.
 Add curd when slightly cooled.
 Taste-check for salt.